Ad Insert Turkeys

 3. Cut along those lines and right under the center circle.

-4. Trace the container on the brown paper and cut out.
+1. Trace the container onto the brown paper and cut it out.

-5. Add glue from mid to lower part of the plate.
+2. Add glue from the middle to the lower part of the plate.

-6. Press the brown circle down but make sure to leave the edges unglued.
+3. Press the brown circle down, but leave the edges unglued.

 Naomi’s turkey on the left, mine next to hers.